 SHA "Secure Hash Algorithm".
 This encryption method makes it possible to set up a 160-bit or 160-byte character string (called a "key") which will be used as a reference for identification.
 MD5 "Message Digest".
 This algorithm allows you to check the integrity of data entered, by generating a 128-bit MD5 key.
-NOTE As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
+NOTE As this method uses fewer bytes and as such has a lower level of security, it is As this method uses fewer bytes and as such has a lower level of security, it is less robust against attacks.
 SSHA "Salt Secure Hash Algorithm".
 Based on the same principle as SHA, but contains a